 For the pear filling:

-- 2 ripe pears unpeeled and diced small
+- 2 pears (about 2 cups) - unpeeled and diced in small cubes

 - 2 tbsp maple syrup

 - Pre-heat the oven at 375°.
 Cover a 9 inches square cake pan parchment paper.

 Make the oat mixture: